colorchestra/smol/README.md

 theme = "smol"
 ```

-Lastly, add the following lines to your `config.toml` to make use of all the menu entries in the header and the footer if you need them.
+Lastly, add the following lines to your `config.toml` to make use of all the menu entries in the header and footer sections if you need them.

 ```
 # Header